SonarSource/sonarqube/server/sonar-docs/src/pages/setup/operate-cluster.md

 * YELLOW: SonarQube is usable, but it needs attention in order to be fully operational
 * RED: SonarQube is not operational

-To call it from a monitoring system without having to give admin credentials, it is possible to setup a System Passcode through the property `sonar.web.systemPasscode`.
-This must be configured in _$SONARQUBE-HOME/conf/sonar.properties_.
+To call it from a monitoring system without having to give admin credentials, it is possible to setup a system passcode.
+You can configure this through the `sonar.web.systemPasscode` property in _$SONARQUBE-HOME/conf/sonar.properties_ if you're using a traditional environment or through the corresponding environment variable if you're using a Docker environment.

 ### Cluster Status
 On the System Info page at **Administration > System**, you can check whether your cluster is running safely (green) or has some nodes with problems (orange or red).